 Once a policy name is identified, Windows calls into the Software Licensing API.
 Specifically, SLGetWindowsInformation.

 SLGetWindowsInformation is not a simple registry lookup.
-The call travels through user mode into the kernel.
+The call transitions from user mode to kernel mode.
 From there, it enters the Client License Platform driver.
 That driver accesses a protected licensing store under: HKLM\SYSTEM\CurrentControlSet\Control\{7746D80F-97E0-4E26-9543-26B41FC22F79}

 This is not a normal registry key.
 It is a compiled, protected licensing database (you need psexec to access it).
 It contains evaluated rules.
 SKU-specific gating.
 Feature restrictions.
 Edition boundaries.
 This is where Pro versus Enterprise actually matters.